jd15489/LAMMPS_inputs/input.md

 `dump`, this is how we can export the trajectory from the simulation. `LAMMPS` has serveral preset formats for trajectories, but this can also be user defined.

 `fix`, there are many fixes and they have many applications but the most common is for thermostating.
-In `OCCO.in` a N\'ose
+In `OCCO.in` a Nosé-Hoover thermostat is used with a coupling constant of $200 ps^{-1}$.